How to help a young person with sleep challenges

 Sleep is important for overall health, but busy schedules, stress and health problems can all get in the way of a good night’s rest.
 When things get busy, it’s OK for the amount of sleep to fluctuate, as long as you’re not constantly depriving yourself of sleep.

-At least one third of teens experience sleep problems four or more times a week.
 Here, Kids Help Phone offers some suggestions to talk to the young person in your life about their struggles with sleep.

 How do I start a conversation?